 Yes, you should hire an experienced dog bite attorney to help you, for many reasons.
 And regardless how a child gets hurt, South Carolina child injury settlements pose a grave risk to parents who aren't experienced accident injury attorneys.

 If you are worried how to handle an injury claim you might have, you don’t even have to call us.
 You can start a live chat or send us an email from this website.
 We will be delighted to arrange a free meeting to discuss whether you have a case and whether we can accept it.
-You can always feel free to call us toll free at 888-230-1841 or 864-582-0416 to arrange a free meeting to discuss your case, including how we can figure out whether insurance exists to help cover the injuries.
+You can always feel free to call us toll free at 888-230-1841 to arrange a free meeting to discuss your case, including how we can figure out whether insurance exists to help cover the injuries.